Mark Granovetter

-Mark Sanford Granovetter (/ˈɡrænəvɛtər/; born October 20, 1943) is an American sociologist and professor at Stanford University.
-He is best known for his work in social network theory and in economic sociology, particularly his theory on the spread of information in social networks known as The Strength of Weak Ties (1973).
-In 2014 Granovetter was named a Citation Laureate by Thomson Reuters and added to that organization's list of predicted Nobel Prize winners in economics.
-Data from the Web of Science show that Granovetter has written both the first and third most cited sociology articles.
+Mark Sanford Granovetter (/ˈɡrænəvɛtər/; born October 20, 1943) is an American sociologist and a professor emeritus at Stanford University.
+He is best known for his work in social network theory and economic sociology.
+His 1973 paper "The Strength of Weak Ties" is one of the most frequently cited social science articles of all time.

-Education
+After earning his PhD in sociology from Harvard University in 1970, Granovetter taught at Johns Hopkins University (1970–73), Harvard (1973–77), Stony Brook University (1977–92) and Northwestern University (1992–95).
+In 1995 he moved to Stanford, where he subsequently became the Joan Butler Ford Professor in the School of Humanities and Sciences.
+He retired in 2025.

+Early life and education

+Raised in Jersey City, New Jersey, Granovetter was the valedictorian of the class of 1961 at Henry Snyder High School.

 Granovetter earned a Bachelor of Arts degree in history at Princeton University (1965) and a PhD in sociology at Harvard University (1970).
 At Harvard his research was supervised by Harrison White.

 Career and research

-Granovetter has been the Joan Butler Ford Professor in the School of Humanities and Sciences at Stanford since at least 2005, and has chaired of the Department of Sociology twice.
+Granovetter was an assistant professor of social relations at Johns Hopkins University from 1970 to 1973.
+He then moved to Harvard University, where he was an assistant professor and, later, associate professor in sociology until 1977.
+He moved to Stony Brook University in 1977, where he eventually became a professor of sociology and stayed until 1992.
+In 1989, he was the chair of the sociology department at Stony Brook.
+He was professor of sociology and organization behavior at Northwestern University from 1992 to 1995.
+In 1995, Granovetter joined Stanford University, where he was the Joan Butler Ford Professor in the School of Humanities and Sciences from at least 2005 until his retirement in 2025.
+He chaired of the Department of Sociology twice.
 In 2020, he was elected a member of the National Academy of Sciences.
-He previously worked at Northwestern University, the State University of New York at Stony Brook, and Johns Hopkins University.

 The Strength of Weak Ties

-Granovetter's paper The Strength of Weak Ties is one of the most influential articles in social science, with over 60,000 citations according to Google Scholar (As of November 2021).
+Granovetter's paper The Strength of Weak Ties is one of the most influential articles in social science, with more than 78,000 citations according to Google Scholar (As of November 2025).
 Its thesis is that weak ties—acquaintanceships that are not reinforced by many mutual friendships—are especially pivotal in the flow of information.
 It has become a core idea in the field of social networks.
 In marketing, information science, or politics, weak ties enable reaching populations and audiences that are not accessible via strong ties.
 The concepts and findings of this work were later published in the monograph Getting A Job, an adaptation of Granovetter's doctoral dissertation at Harvard University's Department of Social Relations, with the title: "Changing Jobs: Channels of Mobility Information in a Suburban Population" (313 pages).

-In 1969 Granovetter submitted this paper to American Sociological Review, but it was rejected.
-Eventually this pioneering research was published in 1973 in American Journal of Sociology and became the most cited work in the social sciences.
+In 1969, Granovetter submitted the paper to American Sociological Review, but it was rejected.
+Eventually this pioneering research was published in 1973 in the American Journal of Sociology and became the most cited work in the social sciences.